ntnu-arl/yolo_trt_ros/README.md

    - *max_batch_size* is the maximum batch size of the TensorRT engine.
 The resulting engine will be able to infer images with a batch size smaller or equal than *max_batch_size*.
 For example, if *max_batch_szie* is set to 8, the resulting engine will be able to infer images with a batch size of 1, 2, 4 and 8.
 A runtime batch size equal to the *max_batch_size* will yield optimal performances.
 Smaller runtime batch sizes will work but with a sub-optimal framerate.
    If you are sure of the batch size you will use at runtime, set *max_batch_size* to this value.
 This will yield optimal performances.
 If you are unsure about your runtime batch size, set *max_batch_size* to a large power of 2.
 - This conversion might take a while
-- The optimised TensorRT engine would now be saved as yolov3-416.trt (if 416 is the input shape)
+- The optimised TensorRT engine would now be saved as yolov3-<input_shape>.trt

 If convert_yolo_trt script doesn't work, create the weights manually: